-Romero was credited for being the source of many zombie traits including shambolic movements and of course a hunger for human flesh.
 These traits are quite prominent in almost every zombie movies and shows that had been produced over the years.
-However, zombies that are portrayed in Romero’s films didn’t actually eat brains.
 In fact, Romero himself has no idea where the concept of zombie eating brains came from.
 He went on to explain that even if the zombies he portrayed in his films do indeed eat human flesh, he didn’t really gave much thought as to why they do this, so we can arguably say that he didn’t start the fad of zombie eating brains.
-Nevertheless, Romero thought that it’s quite amusing to see how others have expanded the idea from his zombie films.
+Nevertheless, Romero thought that it’s quite amusing to see how others have expanded the idea from his stupid zombies films.

 Zombie Eating Brains, Anyone?

 The answer of why stupid zombies feed on brains of the living could perhaps be explained by the writer and director of Return of the Living Dead, Dan O’Bannon.
 According to him, “the undead felt the need to feed on the brains of the recently living because it somehow made them feel better by easing their pain.”